 Who have completed:

-- our Qualification exams; and
+- our qualification exams; and

-- five years' relevant post-qualification experience, including
+- five years' relevant professional experience post admittance to membership, including

 - at least three of which have been in Malaysia